 I am a wee bit pumpkin obsessed.

-I meannnn...could easily put down these pumpkin muffins, my pumpkin dip, these pumpkin pie crust cookies, AND a pumpkin spiced latte every single week (fall or summer) and never get sick of them.
+I meannnn...could easily put down these pumpkin muffins, my pumpkin dip, these pumpkin pie crust cookies, my Pumpkin Hummus AND a pumpkin spiced latte every single week (fall or summer) and never get sick of them.
 It's a weakness I just can't control. 😂

-So let's just throw these pumpkin tartlets to our Thanksgiving or Christmas dessert menu now, shall we?
+So let's just throw these pumpkin tartlets on our Thanksgiving or Christmas dessert menu now along with my Pumpkin Pie Martini, shall we?

 🥧 Why You'll Love These Pumpkin Tarts